dmitriylogunov/mahjong/README.md

 > Doesn't work in _Bash for Windows_ which does not support servers as of January, 2017.

-The `npm start` command first compiles the application, then simultaneously re-compiles and runs the `lite-server`.
+The `npm run dev` command first compiles the application, then simultaneously re-compiles and runs the `lite-server`.
 Both the compiler and the server watch for file changes.